gpetrousov/compilers/flex_and_bison.md

 - A token is defined using `%token` in the definitions section.
 - With `%start` we define the starting symbol.
+- Avoid empty rules as much as possible.

 ## Precedence and Associativity (to resolve conflicts)